SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 CompareToInstance<T>
 ---
-This method makes it easy to compare the properties of an object against a table.
+**CompareToInstance<T>** makes it easy to compare the properties of an object against a table.
 For example, say you have a class like this:

     public class Person {
       public string FirstName { get; set;}